brandon-carlisle/git-vault/React/React Basics & Working With Components.md

 All user interfaces in the end, are made up of components.

-Components are - resuable building blocks in your user interface.
+Components are - reusable building blocks in your user interface.
 Components in the end are just a combination of HTML, CSS and possibly JavaScript code (incase you need logic).

 You don't have to reuse a component to make it a component, it is just one of its traits that it is reusable.